Law 1 / Reduce

 But what if you want to replay a favorite scene?
 Or pause the movie while you take that all-important bathroom break?
 The fundamental question is, where's the balance between simplicity and complexity?

-How simple can
+How simple can you make it? |

-versus How complex does
+versus | How complex does it have to be? |

 On the one hand, you want a product or service to be easy to use; on the other hand you want it to do everything that a person might want it to do.